xc-jp/safe-gen/README.md

 Within `SafeGen`, compose product types using the `Applicative` interface, and sum types using `frequency` or `oneof`.
 `arb` is a convenient synonym for `gen arbitrary`.

-## Design and goals
+## Design and implementation

-A common pattern when writing recursive `Arbitrary` instances is to manually decrease the size parameter when recursing.
-This is annoying and tricky to get right.
-`safe-gen` automates this.
+As mentioned in the intro, a common pattern is to use `Gen`'s implicit size parameter to guide recursion, but this is tedious and error-prone.
+`safe-gen` automates this by automatically dividing the size parameter between the different branches of a product type, and only considering sufficiently shallow branches of a sum type.

 `safe-gen` exists in a similar space as [generic-arbitrary](https://github.com/typeable/generic-arbitrary).
 Both make writing `Arbitrary` instances less error-prone, in the case of `generic-arbitrary` by not having to write them at all.
-If that works for your use case, there is no reason to use `safe-gen`.
+If automatically deriving `Generic` instances works for your use case, there is probably no reason to use `safe-gen`.
-If it doesn't work for you, you might be interested in `safe-gen` instead.
-For example, you might have invariants to maintain, are dealing with tricky fixpoints, or simply don't have a `Generic` instance.
+However, there are cases where `generic-arbitrary` fails to derive useful terminating instances, and in those cases `safe-gen` might help.

+There is also [less-arbitrary](https://github.com/mgajda/less-arbitrary) which is quite a bit more complex than either `safe-gen` or `generic-arbitrary`, and has a larger API and dependency footprint.
+It throws exceptions and retries if it can't find a terminating instance, whereas `safe-gen` tries to take paths that it knows terminate.

-Despite the name, and unlike `generic-arbitrary`, `safe-gen` does not make it completely impossible to write non-terminating `Gen` values.
+Despite the name, `safe-gen` does not make it completely impossible to write non-terminating `Gen` values.
 Nothing prevents you from writing something like `runSafeGen (let go = go in go)`, and it won't magically give you a lazy generator for infinite data (think `data Stream a = Stream a (Stream a)`).
 Instead, if there is a terminating code path, `safe-gen` finds it without you needing to worry about manually controlling recursion.
 Also, in some cases, such as `runSafeGen (let f = oneof [f] in f)`, `safe-gen` will be able to catch the infinite recursion upfront, and throw an exception.

-## Implementation
+### Implementation details

 A `SafeGen` value is a potentially infinite n-ary tree where branches are either product types or sum types, and leaves are `Gen` values.